Institutional Review Board (IRB)

 How do I obtain IRB review and approval?

 If your project requires IRB review, complete the IRB Research Protocol Form and email it along with your consent form and, if needed, your debriefing form to the IRB Chair.
 Researchers must complete ethics training (see below) before the IRB can review your project.
+If you are a student researcher, you are encouraged to review your materials with your research supervisor before submitting them to the IRB.

 Does my project require IRB review?